Saren-Arterius/langchain-tpb/README.md

 # Langchain-TPB
 A langchain python project that connects to ThePirateBay and SubHD to find best video source and traditional chinese subtitle.
+Optionally downloads them using aria2 RPC and chrome download.

 # Requirements
 1. GroqCloud API key: https://console.groq.com/keys